 Please see our page on Invisalign® for an alternative to braces.

-Please call 563-556-2711 or email our office to schedule your orthodontic consultation at Exceptional Dentistry, serving Dubuque, Cedar Rapids, and Davenport, Iowa.
+Please call 563-556-2711 or email our office to schedule your orthodontic consultation at Exceptional Dentistry, serving Dubuque, Dyersville, and Davenport, Iowa.